|Guide||♦||27 Triplogs||Active Topic|

 At the north end of the meadow, the Grant Creek Trail starts a series of switchbacks up the slope to the west.
 Near the top of this slope is a signed trail junction.
 Turn right at the trail sign and head north toward Moonshine Creek.

 A little ways down, the road forks.
-The less traveled left fork dead ends at the creek in a few hundred yards.
-Take the right fork, which climbs a little and soon dead ends at a flat camping spot near Grant Creek canyon.
+The less traveled left fork dead-ends at the creek in a few hundred yards.
+Take the right fork, which climbs a little and soon dead-ends at a flat camping spot near Grant Creek canyon.
 Head southwest towards the edge of the canyon from the end of the road.

 A rocky butte should come into view about 500 feet from the road's end, sticking out from the canyon rim.
 Scramble up the granite butte and check out the view from the top (32.68368 N, 109.90109 W).
-On three sides of you the land falls away into Grant Creek's 2000 foot deep gorge.
-Fort Grant prison can be seen at the mouth of the canyon, while the Pinaleno's highest summits rise up behind you.
+On three sides of you, the land falls away into Grant Creek's 2000 foot deep gorge.
+Fort Grant prison can be seen at the mouth of the canyon, while the Pinaleno's highest summits rise behind you.
 To the southeast is Moonshine Falls, cascading down the bare granite cliffs in a jet of white water.
 A telephoto lens is helpful if you are looking to photograph the falls.